tategakibunko/nehan.js/README.md

 });
 ```

-### Set engine local style
+### Styling(engine local style)

-Engine local style is only available for the engine.
+Engine local style is only available for the single engine.

 ```javascript
 // create layout engine.